-Table 2.3 - Documentati on of the Hazard Evaluation Pr ocess Natural Hazards Considered 2009 Plan Assessment First Update Assessment How was this determination made?
+Table 2.3 - Documentation of the Hazard Evaluation Process rocess Natural Hazards Considered 2009 Plan Assessment First Update Assessment How was this determination made?
 Why was this determination made?
 Winter Storm Identified as a significant hazard to be addressed in the plan at that time.
 Considered again and the earlier assessment was determined to still be applicable for the plan update.
 Review of NY State Hazard Mitigation Plan Review of FEMA's Multi-Hazard Identification and Risk Assessment Review of NOAA NCDC Storm Events Database New York State Climate Office web site Ulster County HAZNY Input from Planning Group Winter storms including heavy snow and ice storms are discussed in the state plan, which notes that Ulster County averages approximately 60 inches of snowfall per year.
 The statewide average is 65 inches, with 60% of the state experiencing at least 70 inches annually.
 The website of the New York State Climate Office records that some areas of higher ground in western Ulster County experience annual average snowfalls of 100 inches and more.
 The NY State plan ranks Ulster County 26th out of 62 counties in the state for most threatened by snow and vulnerable to snow losses.
-The plan also ranks Ulster County 36th out of 62 counties in the state for most vulnerable to ice storms and ice storm losses.
-NCDC reports that Ulster County has been affected by 109 significant snow and ice related events between January 1996 and June 2013 resulting in \$2.8 million in property damage FEMA records show that Ulster County has been included in one snow-related disaster declaration in the last 30 years and two snow-related emergency declarations.
+The plan also ranks Ulster County 36th out of 62 counties in the state for most tweeter losses.
+NCDC reports that Ulster County has been affected by 109 significant snow and ice related events between January 1996 and June 2013 resulting in \$2.8 million in property damage FEMA records show that Ulster County has been included in one snow-related disaster declarations.
 There has been one presidential disaster declaration due to ice storms in Ulster County since 1953.
 Ice Storms were ranked 9th out of 15 ("Moderately Low Hazard") natural hazards included in the Ulster County HAZNY study.
-HYDROLOGIC HAZARDS Coastal Erosion Not identified as a significant hazard to be addressed in the plan at that time.
+HYDROLOGIC HA ZARDS Coastal Erosion Not identified as a significant hazard to be addressed in the plan at that time.
 Considered again and the earlier assessment was determined to still be applicable for the plan update.
-Review of NY State Hazard Mitigation Plan Review of FEMA's Multi-Hazard Identification and Risk Assessment Input from Planning Group While coastal erosion is identified as a hazard and discussed in the NY State plan, it does not apply to Ulster County.
+Review of NY State Hazard Mitigation Plan Review of FEMA's Multi-Hazard Identification and Risk Assessment Input from Planning Group • While coastal erosion is identified as a hazard and discussed in the NY State plan, it does not apply to Ulster County.
 Coastal erosion is a coastal phenomenon, and since Ulster County is located more than 50 miles from the nearest coastline, it is not regarded as a hazard for the purposes of this plan.